 - 4 Log in to Scalix Web Access using the administrator username and password you previously configured during installation, for example sxadmin. - When prompted about the popup window, accept them so that you can log in.
 For example, in Firefox, you click the Preferences button that appears and allow popup windows.
-A message about browser support can also appear; Firefox 2 and 3 and Internet Explorer 9 and 10 are supported, and other browsers may work.
+A message about browser support can also appear.
 Log in again.